CX-0010 Business Partner Number v2.2.1

 All participants and their solutions will need to prove, that they are conform with the Catena-X standards.
 To validate that the standards are applied correctly, Catena-X employs Conformity Assessment Bodies (CABs).

-To prove conformity with this standard, a self-audited, declared and signed document must be provided, that the conformity assessment criteria documented in this standard regarding issuance, structure, lifecycle, types, and relations of BPNs are met.
+To prove conformity with this standard, a self-audited, declared and signed document must be provided, that the conformity assessment criteria documented in this standard regarding issuance process, structure, lifecycle, types, and relations of BPNs are met.

 1.4 EXAMPLES